Author, Speaker and Musician

 What followed, quite unexpectedly for me, were invitations to speak at churches across the country, a few more books, teaching local Bible studies, and the opportunity to lead worship at my home church and abroad.
 So did a trip down the Amazon in a riverboat.
 As in…the real one in the jungle, my friends.

 I’d been invited on a riverboat adventure to serve the forgotten people of the jungle.
-My comfortable, western lifestyle and mindset was blown.
-Since then I’ve traveled to the jungle numerous times with an organization called Justice and Mercy International, and I wrote a book about it.
-I sit on the board of JMI—which makes me feel like such an adult—and I’m a proud supporter and participant of their annual jungle pastors’ conference.
+My comfortable, western lifestyle and mindset was challenged at every turn.
+Since then, I’ve traveled to the jungle numerous times with an organization called Justice & Mercy International, and I’ve since written a book about it.
+I sit on the board of JMI, and I’m a passionate supporter and participant of their annual jungle pastors’ conference.
 The invitation to be on mission with God, both here and abroad, is one of the greatest joys of my life.

 Today I’m grateful for the opportunities to study and teach the Word of God—the very words that have changed my life.
 Other joys include teaching the Bible to the younger generation and serving them coffee in weighty diner mugs (the younger generation must understand the weight of the diner mug—pun absolutely intended).
 I adore community, which naturally means I’m zealous for all things food, cooking, and gardening.
 I’ve adopted the southern love of college football.
 I am an ecstatic aunt of six nieces and nephews who say things like, “You’re the best Kelly ever,” even when I don’t feel like it.
 In all things, I delight in the person of Jesus in whom is found the only redemption this world has ever known.
 My joy is to know Him, talk about Him, and teach the Word that is all about Him.

 As you wander over these web pages and maybe even go through a book or Bible study, I hope you taste the sweet joy of Jesus and feel a warm welcome from Nashville.